Sisay Bezabeh

 Sisay Bezabeh (born 9 September 1977 in Asella, Oromia Region, Ethiopia) is an Australian athlete of Ethiopian descent who specialized in the 10,000 metres and the marathon.
 He participated in the Olympic Games twice but did not place.

+Representing Ethiopia, Bezabeh won a silver medal at the 1996 World Cross Country Championships, in the U20 team race.
+Bezabeh transferred his allegiance to Australia at the beginning of 1999.

+Bezabeh came to Sydney, Australia to compete in the 1996 World Junior Championships in Athletics, but he stayed and was eventually accepted as a refugee due to civil war in his home country.

 Biography

 At the 2000 Olympic Games in Sydney, Bezabeh participated in the 10,000 metres with a time of 28:21.63, he did not continue in the series.

 Four years later, at the 2004 Olympic Games in Athens, he participated in the Olympic Marathon.
 He ran a time of 2:25.26, and came in 60th place.

 His brother, Alemayehu Bezabeh, is currently a runner representing Spain.